Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 }
     ```

+   routeTwo is only needed in case you want to send the standard device messages to IoT Hub in addition to the count.

    The routes that you declare here define the flow of data through the IoT Edge device.
 The telemetry data from personDetection is sent to the IoT Hub and to the **personDetection** input that was configured in the Stream Analytics job.
 The **alert** output messages are sent to IoT Hub and to the personDection module to trigger the reset command.

 1. Select **Next**.